Nobel Peace Prize Ceremony

 Northern Lights Festival

 Tromsø, January-February.
 Established in 1988, this festival is a big musical extravaganza that has attracted high profile artists such as Jan Garbarek, Mari Boine and Dee Dee Bridgewater, among many others.
 Some of the best symphonic orchestras in Scandinavia have also performed here.
 Over the past two decades the festival has had an interesting mixture of top quality performances, including many by artists from the North.
-See Northern Lights Festival.
+Next: 29 January to 7 February 2016.
+Read more about Northern Lights Festival.

 Rørosmartnan (Røros Fair)